Pitzhanger Manor House

 The house was enlarged, with a new reading room, blending in with the original George Dance Breakfast Room.
 To make more space for the library, John Soane's' east wing and ornamental buildings were torn down.
 The library moved to new quarters in 1984 and the house was restored to create PM Gallery and House, a venue for public art exhibitions.

 Self-guided tours offer visitors a chance to learn about the history, architecture, and design of Pitzhanger House.
-There is an exhibition on John Soane, his architecture, and more information about local history of the Ealing area.
+There is an exhibition on John Soane, his architecture, and more information about the local history of the Ealing area.

 Part of that local history involves Ealing Studios, located just a few steps from the manor.
 The studio, and other film-makers, have used Pitzhanger in several films due to its authentic Regency interiors.
 The Manor has appeared in films such as The Importance of Being Earnest (2002).
 It was also used in a 1993 Dr Who special, 'More Than 30 Years in the TARDIS'.

 Even when the house is closed visitors can still enjoy the wonderful historic gardens, which now form part of a very popular public park behind the house.

 Original garden features include a Gothic bridge, a terrace garden, fountains, and a pair of cedar of Lebanon trees planted around 1750, a full half-century before Soane purchased the estate.
-There is a charge for entrance to the gallery, house, and park are free.
+There is a charge for entrance to the gallery and house, but entrance to the park is free.

 The closest public transport is by tube (District or Central lines) or rail to Ealing Broadway station.
-From the station turn left and cross The Broadway.
+From the station, turn left and cross The Broadway.
 Turn right, then left on High Street.
 You will see Pitzhanger Manor directly opposite the end of the street.
 From the station to the Manor is no more than 5 minutes easy walk.
 Or, you could get lost as I have done twice in a row and it will take 10 minutes!